 The primary function of our respiratory system is to provide oxygen and expel carbon dioxide from the body.
 Several organs collectively form the respiratory system.
 In this post, we learn about the various parts of our respiratory system, its functions, and some of the common respiratory diseases.

 The Respiratory Tract

 The respiratory tract is divided into two sections, namely, upper and lower.
+The part above the voice box or larynx is upper respiratory tract and the one below it is lower respiratory tract.
 The respiratory tract is lined by respiratory mucosa or respiratory epithelium (2).
 The tract moistens and provides protection from pathogens and foreign bodies.
 Respiratory mucosa helps prevent infection and tissue injury through mucus secretion and the mucociliary clearance action.
 The respiratory epithelial layer is replaced with the stratified squamous cell layer in the vocal cords of the larynx.

 Parts Of The Respiratory System

 - Nose and nostrils: Helps inhale air and exhale the carbon dioxide from the body.
 The nose consists of two parts, the external nose, which protrudes from the center of the face, and the nasal cavity.

 - Nasal cavity: Nasal cavity has an important role in breathing.
 The nasal cavityis a part that connects with the back of your throat.
 When you inhale through the nostrils, the air enters through the nostrils and moves through the nasal passages.
 An important function of the nasal cavity is to warm and humidify the inhaled air.